Dirac geometry II: Coherent cohomology: Dirac stacks

 is an accessible functor if and only if it is a small colimit of representable presheaves.

 \begin{definition} The $\infty$-category of Dirac prestacks is the full subcategory

 spanned by the accessible presheaves. \end{definition}

-We show in \cref{theorem:giraud_axioms_for_accessible_presheaves} that $\presheaves(\Aff)$ is complete and cocomplete and that it satisfies the Giraud axioms, except that it is not presentable.
+We show in \cref{theorem:giraud_axioms_for_accessible_presheaves} that $\presheaves(\Aff)$ is complete and cocomplete and that it satisfies the Giraud axioms, with the exception that it is not presentable.
 We also show that the Yoneda embedding factors through a fully faithful functor

 and that this functor exhibits $\mathcal{P}(\Aff)$ as the cocompletion of $\Aff$.

 We proceed to define the flat topology on $\Aff$ and to show that it gives rise to a well-behaved subcategory $\sheaves(\Aff) \subset \presheaves(\Aff)$ of accessible flat sheaves.
 We recall the general notions of sieves and Grothendieck topologies in \cref{appendix:effective_epimorphisms_of_sheaves}.